sci-bots/arduino-rpc/README.md

 There are a few problems with this:

- - Lot’s of duplicated effort, redefining protocols for every project, or at best, copying and pasting and modifying to suit.
+ - Lots of duplicated effort, redefining protocols for every project, or at best, copying and pasting and modifying to suit.
  - Brittle code, since any change on the device protocol API required the host code to be updated separately to match.